Chapter Nine I

 Chris, “What?
 I don’t know from writing a training book.”

-I said, “You know everything there is about taekwondo, mom.
+“You know everything there is about taekwondo, mom.
 Just sit down at the computer and start doing a mind dump.
 I’ll help you organize it.
 I know you can use a keyboard, you already noodle around with writing a novel.”

 Chris, “That’s just for fun, not a real book.
 It’s something to do besides work out and run classes.”

 Susan, “Just start.
 Describe training from your perspective.
 We’ll follow along as you get material written.
 It’ll be a family project, and keep you out of trouble.”

 Chris smiles, she's warming to the idea already, “Okay, I’ll do it.
 You two better make me look good.
 I’m going to make notes.
 I make notes for my story ideas.
 That works okay, so I’ll make notes for this.”

 Chris, “Don’t make fun of me.
 I’m a taekwondo Master, I’ll pulverize you.
 Instead of being flip, Daphne, be useful and make coffee, then bring me a cup.
 I have a few ideas, I want to make notes before I forget.”